Smart, professional woman looking unsettled while sitting near a smug man, representing emotional tension in a narcissistic relationship

 Remember, you know what works best for you.
 The goal isn’t to avoid discomfort—it’s to face it with clarity and integrity.
 The image below sums up these questions.

-- Have you ever recognized maladaptive narcissism in yourself or others?
+• Have you ever recognized narcissistic behavior—whether in someone else or in yourself?

-- What did you do to address it?
+• What did you do when you noticed it?

-👉🏾I’d love to hear your thoughts—send me a message using this link.
+👉🏾 I’d love to hear your story.
+Send me a message here.